 - The grant budget in the organization’s financial management system matches the approved budget

-- The grant spend rate aligns with project progress
+- The grant spending rate aligns with the project’s progress

 - Over- or underspending is avoided